BlueBrain/hpcbench/docs/campaign.rst

 ~~~~
 Specify groups of nodes.

-A tag can be defined with either an exhaustive list, a regular expression, or a SLURM constraint.
+A tag can be defined with an explicit node list, a regular expression of node names,
+a recursive to other tags, or a SLURM constraint.

 For instance, given the set of nodes defined above, we can define the
 *cpu* and *gpu* tags as follow:

 .. code-block:: yaml
-  :emphasize-lines: 7,8,12,14
+  :emphasize-lines: 7,8,12,14,16

   network:
     nodes: